Up at the Lake: Composition and lyrics

 "Bona Fide Treasure" is done in the style of Electric Light Orchestra, while "High Up Your Tree" was compared to Ween, specifically on their album White Pepper (2000).
 Discussing the latter, Burgess found it difficult to "keep the band and my marriage together".
-"Blue for You" is a psychedelic blues track, which was written about their former, deceased keyboardist Rob Collins.
-"I'll Sing a Hymn (You Came to Me)", another one in the vein of Burgess' solo album, apes the sound of Bob Dylan, circa New Morning (1970).
-Burgess said he tried emulating "Please Don't Leave Me Lonely" (1971) by King Floyd, though he admitted unsuccessfully.
+"Blue for You" is a psychedelic blues track that was written about their former, deceased keyboardist, Rob Collins.
+"I'll Sing a Hymn (You Came to Me)", another one in the vein of Burgess' solo album, apes the sound of Bob Dylan circa New Morning (1970).
+Burgess said he tried emulating "Please Don't Leave Me Lonely" (1971) by King Floyd, though he admitted it was unsuccessful.
 "Loving You Is Easy" is a soul ballad that recalled the work of Minnie Riperton, who had a song with the same name.
 Rogers sings lead vocals on the track, though he did not wish to; he wished for the song to be dropped entirely, but the rest of the band wanted it on the album.
-"Try Again Today" is a Beatlesque ballad, being co-written by Linus of Hollywood, who helped Burgess on I Believe.
-Burgess wanted to talk about "when things are not going that well [...] having another go," and not having high expectations.
+"Try Again Today" is a Beatlesque ballad, co-written by Linus of Hollywood, who helped Burgess on I Believe.
+Burgess wanted to talk about "when things are not going that well [...] having another go" and not having high expectations.
 He said he was unhappy when he composed the lyrics to "Apples and Oranges".
-The album concludes with "Dead Love", which talks about communication with the band breaking down, and Burgess feeling alone while promoting I Believe.
+The album concludes with "Dead Love", which talks about communication with the band breaking down and Burgess feeling alone while promoting I Believe.
 It features cello and viola from Ian Bracken and Heather Wallington, respectively, of the Royal Liverpool Philharmonic.

 Release

 American label MCA Records was absorbed by Universal Music Group (UMG) subsidiary Geffen Records in mid-2003, which resulted in its staff and roster being moved to Geffen.
-As a result, the band were dropped from the roster.
+As a result, the band was dropped from the roster.
 On 22 March 2004, Up at the Lake was announced for release in two months' time; alongside this, the track listing was posted online.
 The band debuted material from the album at two one-off shows in London in early May 2004.
-Initially planned for 3 May 200, "Up at the Lake" was released as the album's lead single on 10 May 2004.
+Initially planned for 3 May 2004, "Up at the Lake" was released as the album's lead single on 10 May 2004.
 The CD version included "For Where There Is Love, There Will Always Be Miracles", while the seven-inch vinyl edition featured "I'll Sing A Hymn (You Came to Me)" as the B-side.
 After being available to stream on the band's website two and a half weeks ahead of schedule, Up at the Lake was released on 17 May 2004.
 Its artwork was taken at Pickmere Lake in Cheshire, outside of Burgess' home town of Northwich.